Scale-by-scale energy transfers in bubbly flows: Results

+We now compare the energy budget obtained using the scale-by-scale analysis \eqref{eq:fb} and the KHM relation \eqref{eq:khm}.
+To make the comparison clear, we have used the empirical correspondence $K\cdot r \sim \sqrt{3}$ suggested by \citet{Hellinger_2021b} in the KHM relation \eqref{eq:khm}.
+In addition, we plot all the quantities as a function of $K/K_D$, where $K_D=2\upi/D$ is the wavenumber corresponding to the diameter of the bubble.

-The different contributions obtained using the two methods show excellent agreement.
-The buoyancy term performs a net injection at scales comparable to bubble diameter, while the viscous term dissipates energy at small scales.
-The energy is transferred from the large scales to small scales through both surface tension and nonlinear advection \citep{Pandey_Ramadugu_Perlekar_2020,PandeyMitraPerlekar2023}.
+The budget contributions obtained using the two methods show excellent agreement.
+The buoyancy term ${\mathcal F}^g_K$ performs a net injection at scales comparable to the bubble diameter, while the viscous term ${\mathcal D_K}$ dissipates energy at small scales.
+The energy is transferred from the large scales to small scales through both surface tension ${\mathcal F}^\sigma_K$ and nonlinear advection ${\mathcal N}_K$ \citep{Pandey_Ramadugu_Perlekar_2020,PandeyMitraPerlekar2023,RAMIREZ2024104860}.
+Note that the mechanism for energy transfer due to surface tension is now well-established for both bubbly flows \citep{Pandey_Perlekar_Mitra2019,Pandey_Mitra_Perlekar_2022,Fabien_2025} and emulsions \citep{Dodd_Ferrante_2016,Perlekar_2019,Brandt_2022}.
+In particular, bubbles absorb energy due to the buoyancy injection as they stretch and deform, this energy is released at small scales as they relax.